Office of the future: Xerox

+In 1977, Xerox introduced the Alto to the world at the Xerox World Conference in Boca Raton.
+At that point, Xerox was already running some 400 Altos internally.
+Bob Taylor, head of PARC's Computer Science Laboratory demonstrated the machine that he believed "would be transformational, eliminating much of what he called the 'drudgery of office work' and freeing office workers “to attend to higher-level functions."

+In 1981, Xerox introduced the Xerox 8010 Information System (Xerox Star), in an attempt to capitalize on the Alto's technology.
+The Star was originally sold as part of an integrated Xerox "personal office system" that also connected to other workstations and network services via Ethernet.
+Possibly because of its high price, and the high buy-in cost of a complete office system, the Star was not a commercial success.

-Many concepts for future computer systems were presented in the 1960s and 1970s, but none really touched office work as much as the Memex or had such a lasting impact.
-For instance, the Dynabook idea (presented by Alan Kay and the Xerox PARC) proposed a portable slate-like personal computer which could have been used in an office but which was really an extremely personal exploration tool, meant more to draw art, compose music or invent new algorithms than to write a business letter.
+the Dynabook idea (presented by Alan Kay and the Xerox PARC) proposed a portable slate-like personal computer which could have been used in an office but which was really an extremely personal exploration tool, meant more to draw art, compose music or invent new algorithms than to write a business letter.
+The tablet idea was slower to catch on, and the popular Apple iPad was only introduced nearly forty years later, in 2010.

 Starfire video prototype

 Sun Microsystems presented a complete office of the future concept when it made its Starfire video prototype public in 1994.
 Like the Memex system, The Starfire prototype has been sometimes touted as predicting the birth of the World Wide Web.
 While it is true that we see the heroine "navigating" what the narrator describes as a "vast information space" this takes up but a few seconds at the beginning of the 15 minute Starfire video.